cingolanifede/crytoMonitor/README.md

 # Add cryptocurrencies to User's Account

 Add a cryptocurrency to the user account.
-The coins are unique
+The coins are unique entries

 **URL** : `/api/coins/add`